 A detailed study of relations and functions, operations on functions, and their graphs.
 Characteristics of various families of functions, modeling and solving application problems are the main focus of the course.
 In particular, exponential, logarithmic and circular functions along with polynomial, rational and selected algebraic families will be developed.
-A TI-83 or 86 graphing calculator is required and will be used throughout.
+This course assumes that the student has had some exposure to geometry.
+A TI-83+ or 86 graphing calculator is required and will be used throughout.
 Class: 4 hours per week.
-Prerequisite: a grade of "C" or better in MAT\ 138, or "C" or better in MAT\ 155, or placement by mathematics assessment test, and "C" or better in ENG\ 101.
+Prerequisite: a grade of "C" or better in MAT 138, or "C" or better in MAT 155, or placement by mathematics assessment test, and "C" or better in ENG 101.
 (Fa,Sp,Su) 4 credits

-MAT\ 222: Statistics II with Technology Applications
+MAT 222: Statistics II with Technology Applications